YanCotta/SDS-CP032-mlpaygrade/submissions/team-members/hien-nguyen/REPORT-ADV.md

 ### 🔑 Question 3: Are there differences in salary based on company size or location?

 * Company Size: M (median at 143K) > L (136K) > S (71K) in typical median salary (Figure 1).
-* new variable: company_location is grouped by continent.
+* new variable: company_location and employee_continent is grouped by continent.
 * Continent: North America offers highest salaries on average at 147K, then Oceania (115K) and Europe (69K), with Asia/Africa/South America much lower.
-* Company Continent vs Salary: Consistently large differences, confirmed both by boxplot (Figure 1) and heatmap (Figure 3).
+* Employee Continent vs Salary: Consistently large differences, confirmed both by boxplot (Figure 1) and heatmap (Figure 3).

 ### 🔑 Question 4: How consistent are salaries across similar job titles?